lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Traditionally, a public key or certificate contains a single cryptographic algorithm.
 If and when an algorithm becomes deprecated (for example, RSA-512, or SHA1), the path to deprecating it through policy and removing it from operational environments is, at least is principle, straightforward.

 In the composite model this is less obvious since a PQ/T hybrid is expected to still be considered valid after the traditional component is deprecated for individual use.
 As such, a single composite public key or certificate may contain a mixture of deprecated and non-deprecated algorithms.
-In general this should be managable through policy by removing OIDs for the standalone component algorithms while still allowing OIDs for composite algorithms.
+In general this should be manageable through policy by removing OIDs for the standalone component algorithms while still allowing OIDs for composite algorithms.
 However, complications may arise when the composite implementation needs to invoke the cryptographic module for a deprecated component algorithm.
 In particular, this could lead to complex Cryptographic Bills of Materials that show implementations of deprecated algorithms still present and being used.

 <!-- End of Security Considerations section -->